Phra Pathommachedi: Legend of Phraya Gong and Phraya Phan

 Since the origin of Phra Pathommachedi is unknown, there are many legends about the stupa construction.
 The most famous is the legend of Phraya Gong and Phraya Phan (Thai: ตำนานพระยากงพระยาพาน).
 The story is about a king of Nakhon Chai Si, Phraya Gong, who had a son named Phan.
-The court astrologer predicted that Phan will commit patricide in the future.
+The court astrologer predicted that Phan would commit patricide.
 Phraya Gong then abandoned Phan.
 The orphan baby had been unknowingly adopted by a childless woman named Granny Hom.
 Granny Hom raised Phan in Ratchaburi, a vassal city state of Nakhon Chai Si.
-One day an elephant belonging to a lord from Ratchaburi was in rut and begun attacking people.
+One day an elephant belonging to a lord from Ratchaburi was in rut and began attacking people.
 Phan went to see the elephant and was able to subdue it.
-After the lord from Ratchaburi heard about heroic act of Phan, he adopted Phan as his son.
+After the lord from Ratchaburi heard of the heroic act, he adopted Phan as his son.

 Phan wanted to conquer Nakhon Chaisi of Phraya Gong, so he sent a letter to Phraya Gong for challenging him to an elephant duel.
 Phan killed Phraya Gong becoming king Phraya Phan.
 According to an ancient custom, Phraya Phan demanded Phraya Gong's wife to become his queen.
 When the queen met Phraya Phan, she recognized him to be her son, and told him the truth.
-Shocked and fearful of the truth getting out, Phraya Phan executes Granny Hom.
-After realising that he committed a great sin by killing both father and a person who raised him - Granny Hom.
+Shocked and fearful of the truth getting out, Phraya Phan executed Granny Hom.
+He had by then killed both his father and the woman who raised him, a great sin.

 In the year 26 BCE, Phraya Phan consulted with a group of arhats how to atone for his sin.
-The arhats recommended Phraya Phan to build a great stupa, one which is of great height that even a bird can not fly higher.
+The arhats recommended that Phraya Phan build a great stupa, one which is of great height that even a bird can not fly higher.
 Phraya Phan then built a Sri Lankan style stupa by using a very big gong and his bed as a foundation and put Buddha's tooth relic inside.
-Hundreds of years later, the king of Bago wanted the big gong, so he ordered his men to dig the stupa's foundation; as a result, both gong and stupa then collapsed.
+Hundreds of years later, the king of Bago wanted the big gong, so he ordered his men to dig at the stupa's foundation.
+Both the gong and the stupa collapsed.
 The Bago king tried to rebuild the stupa, so he built a Khmer style stupa on the top of this old stupa, which was the stupa form until the reign of king Mongkut.